om3tcw/r/immergrok-changelog.md

 - NEW: Clicking outside of holopeek will close it.
 Technology!!!
 - NEW: The range sliders will now update their style live, instead of when you refresh the checkbox.
 - NEW: Reset button now comes with an alert so you don't reset on accident.
+- It now works with localStorage instead of cookies.
 - [#_] Polka leaves if you leave the cursor, it's minor so I'm not going to fix it right now.

 #### Offtopic mode rewrite

 - Changed the name from "Offtopic mode" to "Mahjong Mode", subject to change.
-- It... works now, kinda, mostly, go test it out.
+- It works now.

 #### Module load logic